{{ propApi.searchIcon }}

 HIA's Position Statement

-3. HIA does not support harmonisation where it aims to achieve a nationally consistent outcome at the expense of genuine, positive regulatory reform for the residential building industry.
+1. aims to achieve a nationally consistent outcome at the expense of genuine, positive regulatory reform for the residential building industry.

-4. HIA does not support national harmonisation where it mandates one or more states to unjustifiably increase regulation stringency in those states.
+2. Mandates one or more jurisdictions to unjustifiably increase regulatory stringency in those jurisdictions.

-5. Where national harmonisation is proposed, it should be established through an agreement of the Council of Australia Government’s (COAG) and provide for all parties to make a contribution (financial or similar) to the delivery of the agreed outcome.
+5. Where harmonisation is proposed, it should be established through an agreement of the Council of Australia Government’s (COAG) and provide for all parties to make a contribution (financial or similar) to the delivery of the agreed outcome.

 Background